wasi-shah/Docker-AKS/Build .Net Console App+Build Docker Image+Kubetnetes/Readme.md

 # Running a .NET console application in Kubernetes
+This document explains how you can create a basic hello world .net console app, create a docker image locally, push the image to your docker registry and publish it using Kubernetes.

 ## Prerequisites
 Before we begin, make sure you have the following prerequisites in place: